 - Does the confusion-free language of the poems avoid hiding information or riddling?
 Does punctuation aid the poems?

 Fiction (100 points):

 When grading fiction, I ask myself the following questions:

 - Does the portfolio include two rough drafts, one of which has been revised into a final draft?

 - Do dangers to the fulfillment of a character’s desire and the character’s actions in response to those dangers lead to drama?
 Are scene and summary used strategically?

 - How successfully does characterization create the illusion of a person?
 Does the use of point of view add to the story?

-- Does dialogue reveal characters and move the plot forward?
+- Does dialogue reveal characters?

 - Does the story happen in a setting readers can imagine?
 Is the setting used to help characterize and maintain the reader’s interest?